craigds/django-typed-models/README.rst

 Limitations
 ===========

-These are just special proxy models, so all the objects are stored in the same table.
-As a result, subclasses can't have new fields defined.
-If you need to do that, you should just use django's built-in multiple-table inheritance.
+Since all objects are stored in the same table, all fields defined in subclasses are nullable.

 Requirements
 ============

 * Python 2.5+ (tested in 2.6)

-* Django 1.2+ (tested in 1.3)
+* Django 1.2+ (tested in 1.4)